sadaqatali2027/petroflow-1/README.md

 Please cite `PetroFlow` in your publications if it helps your research.

-    Khudorozhkov R., Kozhevin A., Kuvaev A. PetroFlow library for data science research of well data.
+    Khudorozhkov R., Kuvaev A., Kozhevin A. PetroFlow library for data science research of well data.
 2019.

 ```
 @misc{
-  author       = {R. Khudorozhkov and A. Kozhevin and A. Kuvaev},
+  author       = {R. Khudorozhkov and A. Kuvaev and A. Kozhevin},
   title        = {PetroFlow library for data science research of well data},
   year         = 2019
 }